hellerve/blog/wip/Carp_Patterns_II:_Testing.md

 This second installment of my series on patterns for Carp development again didn’t have much to do with actually writing code, but don’t fret!
-Next time we’re going to take a look at macros: how to write good, idiomatic, maintanable code that uses Carp’s powerful compile time system to the fullest!
+Next time we’re going to take a look at macros: how to write good, idiomatic, maintainable code that uses Carp’s powerful compile time system to the fullest!

 Stay tuned!